ka-hackathon-2014/drill/README.md

 ## Requirements
 To run drill, you need at least the following environment:

-* Good webcam (not to blurry, try to adjust the lighting)
+* Good webcam (not too blurry, try to adjust the lighting)
 * OpenCV 2
 * OpenAL, Alure
 * Linux, OSX (untested), Windows (untested)